acuarica/evm/README.md

 ## Install

-Install using your package manager
+Install using your package manager or Browser's `script` tag

 <!-- tabs:start -->